 Since its inception, ShailaText has dealt with thousands of questions of practical halochoh.
-Covering all areas of Torah and mitzvos, the log of answers provides a fascinating insight into the real-time issues facing members of our communities in day-to-day scenarios.
+Covering all areas of Torah and mitzvos, the log of answers provides a fascinating insight into the real-time issues faced by members of our communities in many day-to-day scenarios.
 In publishing this Pesach log, we are offering a halachic guide to accompany you throughout the preparations for this joyous period of the year.
-From cleaning the house and kashering the kitchen to the erev Pesach matzoh-free diet, read on for practical halachic FAQs.
+From cleaning the house and kashering the kitchen to the erev Pesach matzah-free diet, read on for practical halachic FAQs.

 cleaning the house

 What does one have to do with children’s books that are read at breakfast?

 If you are likely to use them over Pesach in areas such as the kitchen and dining room where they may come into close contact with food, the pages should be cleaned and checked for chometz.
 If cleaning is difficult, then it is advisable to put them away with the chometz.

 Is one meant to wash all garments such as jumpers and skirts that one intends to use on Pesach?

 No, but pockets should be checked and care should be taken that there are no crumbs present.
 Washing is often the easiest way.

-Do I have to move the piano and clean behind there?
+Do I have to move the piano and clean behind IT?

 Any furniture in the house which is occasionally moved from its place without calling for assistance, must be moved to clean for chometz.
 Cupboards which are screwed into place need not be removed, but one should try to insert a vacuum cleaner behind them where possible.